In flower jumpsuit, Cynthia Rodríguez looks flirtatious and happy

 Follow us on Google News, and click on our star

-They were some of the messages to the so-called “Princess Grupera” who on several occasions leaves more than one of her loyal fans speechless with her charm, beauty and attitude.
+They were some of the messages to the so-called “Grupera Princess” who on various occasions leaves more than one of her loyal fans speechless with her charm, beauty and attitude.

 Likewise, in various publications he has made it clear which is one of his favorite patterns par excellence, flowers in all their colors and shades are present in several of his fashion proposals.